Biden could deliver remarks this week addressing downed objects, sources say – KION546

 Biden could deliver remarks this week addressing downed objects, sources say

-President Joe Biden could deliver remarks this week addressing the downing of the Chinese spy balloon and other unidentified objects, two sources familiar with the matter said.
+President Joe Biden could deliver remarks this week addressing the downing of the Chinese spy balloon and other unidentified high-altitude objects over North American airspace, two sources familiar with the matter said.

 White House officials are actively weighing a potential address by the president, the source said.
 Officials had been wary of Biden speaking publicly about the objects until more information is gathered about the three unidentified objects that were downed last weekend.
 But calls on Capitol Hill for Biden to address the matter publicly have been mounting.